-The preliminary contract (“contratto preliminare” also called a “compromesso” - link to guide)is a true contract that obligates both parties to sign the final contract.
+The preliminary contract (“contratto preliminare” also called a “compromesso”) is a true contract that obligates both parties to sign the final contract.

-The preliminary contract stipulates the main elements of the transaction such as the sale price and the identity of the property in question, its address and a detailed description (floors, rooms, etc.) with data from the Land Registry and the date of the final contract.
+The preliminary contract stipulates the main elements of the transaction such as the sale price and the identity of the property in question, its address and a detailed description (floors, rooms, etc.) with up-to-date information from the Land Registry and the date of the final contract.
 It should also define all mutual obligations to be fulfilled before the handover of the property.
 In the case of sale of properties under construction, the law stipulates special rules for the preparation of the preliminary contract.
-It is not mandatory for the preliminary contract to be drawn up by a notary public, but it is nevertheless useful to have a notary clarify what the obligations are that arise from it.
+It is mandatory that the preliminary contract be drawn up by a notary in the form of a public deed or an authenticated private agreement.

 In the case of: